Load Bank Testing- Essential Generator Maintenance

-Annual load bank testing allows the engine to reach its full operating temperature so it burns out accumulated fuel and prevents wet stacking.
+Annual generator load testing allows the engine to reach its full operating temperature, so it burns out accumulated fuel and prevents wet stacking.
 This ensures the engine runs cleaner and more efficiently.

 Extending the Generator’s Engine Life & NFPA 110

-Whether your generator is diesel or gaseous fuel-driven, and whether it is run lightly loaded or never loaded at all, most manufacturers agree yearly load bank testing is a must to extend your generator’s engine life.
+Whether your generator is diesel or gaseous fuel-driven, and whether it is run lightly loaded or never loaded at all, most manufacturers agree yearly generator load testing is a must to extend your engine’s life.
 In fact, it is not just a recommendation, it is required by the National Fire Protection Association (NFPA) for buildings and facilities with emergency or standby power supply systems (EPSS).

 NFPA 110* is the set of standards and requirements for acceptance testing of EPSSs in buildings and facilities.
-NFPA 110 monthly load testing requirements include:
+NFPA 110 monthly generator load bank testing requirements include:

 - Test the entire EPSS

 - Diesel Generators have a 30 minute minimum

 - For monthly testing, load to recommended exhausted temperature, or 30% of nameplate kW rating